NationalSecurityAgency/ghidra/GhidraBuild/EclipsePlugins/GhidraDev/GhidraDevPlugin/README.md

 ## Change History
 __4.0.1:__
 * New Ghidra module projects now contain a default `README.md` file.
+* Fixed a bug that prevented an imported module source project from being discovered by Ghidra when launched with the project's run/debug configuration.

 __4.0.0:__
 * GhidraDev has been upgraded to be compatible with Ghidra 11.2 and later.
 It is not backwards